Our Lady of Suyapa: Veneration

-In 1925, Pope Pius XI declared her Patroness of Honduras under the title Our Lady of Suyapa, and selected February 3 as her feast day.
-In 1954, a large basilica was built next to the chapel.
+In 1953, Pope Pius XII declared her Patroness of Honduras under the namesake title, and selected February 3 as her feast day.
+In 1954, a large Marian shrine was built next to the chapel.
 The statue of the Virgin spends most of her time in the chapel, but every year before the celebration of her festival, the statue is moved into the larger church to accommodate the crowds.

 The statue is considered to have miraculous powers.
 The swift ending of the Football War between Honduras and El Salvador is attributed to the statue.
 Many of the Honduran soldiers involved reported visions of the Virgin, which calmed their fears during the fighting.
-In 1969 The Virgin of Suyapa was declared Captain General of the Armed Forces of Honduras.
+In 1969, the namesake was declared Captain General of the Armed Forces of Honduras.
+Pope John Paul II visited her shrine on the 30th anniversary in 1983.
+Pope Francis raised the shrine to the status of Minor Basilica in 2015.

 The statue of the Virgin of Suyapa has a group of lay caretakers, all male, known as the Orden de los Caballeros de Suyapa, founded in the 20th century.
 They are responsible for caring for the image, and the small chapel.
 They escort the statue whenever it leaves the chapel to travel around Honduras, as it often does every February.